-A total number of six O_3 drop events were observed during the SALSA campaign (22 August 2005-23 September 2005).
-The event durations ranged from 10 to 118 min, defined as the span of time during which O_3 levels remained below the half drop value, the observed O_3 drop intensities covered 23 to 80% of the initially present O_3 .
-Characteristics of the O_3 drop events are summarized in Table 2.
+A total number of six $O_3$ drop events were observed during the SALSA campaign (22 August-23 September 2005).
+The event durations ranged from 10 to 118 min (defined as the span of time during which $O_3$ levels remained below the half drop value).
+The observed $O_3$ reductions ranged from 23 to 80% of the initially present $O_3$ .
+Characteristics of the $O_3$ drop events are summarized in Table 2.

 No correlation was found between the event duration and its intensity.
 All event days had almost clear skies during the morning, except for 3 September 2005, when a considerable number of cumulus clouds were present.
+The irradiated shortwave energy from 00:00 h until the onset of the event, ranged between 1.8 MJ m-2 and 2.4 MJ m-2, depending on the onset time and the presence of scattered clouds.
+Neither the event duration nor the O3 decrease intensity correlated with the irradiated energy.

-The irradiated shortwave energy, of wind direction during the event has been observed.
-Wind direction before the event was around south, after the event wind came from north-eastern directions.
+All of the observed events occurred at low wind speeds, in five cases there was a distinct wind speed minimum, lasting 2 to 3 h.
+In three cases, a sudden change of wind direction during the event was observed.
+Wind direction before the event was around south, after the event wind came from northeastern directions.
 Two other events were characterised by more or less stable wind directions around east, while the last event was accompanied by a continuously turning wind from east at midnight over south in the early morning to west at the time of the event and then continuing over north to east again in the evening.